Banner

 • Deploy a VM

-• Create a Azure Backup
+• Create an Azure Backup

 • Build a virtual machine.

-• Establish a network interface
+• Establish a network interface.

 • Extend the virtual machine’s network interface.

-• Build web application
+• Build a web application

 • Create a resource for application insights.

-• Inspect the Application Insights resource.
+• Inspect the Application Insights resources.

 26. Create Availability sets